ropensci/rgbif/vignettes/taxonomic_names.Rmd

 ```

 * Wi<b>e</b>sneria w/ 78 occurrences - from Catalogue of Life
-* Wisneria w/ 4 occurrences - from Interim Register of Marine and Nonmarine Genera
+* Wisneria w/ 4 occurrences - from The Interim Register of Marine and Nonmarine Genera

 ## The take away messages from this vignette